 Charles was one of the founding trustees of the British School when it was opened in 1863.

 By the time of the 1871 census their daughter, Selina, was a teacher.
 They had a retired tinplate worker, Daniel Palser a widower aged 82 and born in Wotton Under Edge living with the family.
 By the time of the 1881 census both daughters had become schoolmistresses and were still living at home.

-The photo on the right is assumed to show Charles standing in the road outside his shop at 23 High Street.
+The photo at the top of the page is believe to show Charles standing in the road outside his shop at 23 High Street.
 Click on the photo to see a larger image.